terraform-redhat/terraform-provider-rhcs/docs/resources/cluster_rosa_hcp.md

 - `private` (Boolean) Provides private connectivity from your cluster's VPC to Red Hat SRE, without exposing traffic to the public internet.
 After the creation of the resource, it is not possible to update the attribute value.
 - `properties` (Map of String) User defined properties.
 It is essential to include property 'role_creator_arn' with the value of the user creating the cluster.
 Example: properties = {rosa_creator_arn = data.aws_caller_identity.current.arn}
 - `proxy` (Attributes) proxy (see [below for nested schema](#nestedatt--proxy))
 - `replicas` (Number) Number of worker/compute nodes to provision.
-Single zone clusters need at least 2 nodes, multizone clusters need at least 3 nodes.
-This attribute is specifically applies for the Worker Node Pool and becomes irrelevant once the resource is created.
-Any modifications to the default Machine Pool should be made through the Terraform imported Machine Pool resource.
-For more details, refer to [Worker Node Pool in ROSA Cluster](../guides/worker-machine-pool.md)
+Requires that the number supplied be a multiple of the number of private subnets.
+This attribute specifically applies to the Worker Machine Pool and becomes irrelevant once the resource is created.
+Any modifications to the initial Machine Pool should be made through the Terraform imported Machine Pool resource.
+For more details, refer to [Worker Machine Pool in ROSA Cluster](../guides/worker-machine-pool.md)
 - `service_cidr` (String) Block of IP addresses for the cluster service network.
 After the creation of the resource, it is not possible to update the attribute value.
 - `tags` (Map of String) Apply user defined tags to all cluster resources created in AWS.
 After the creation of the resource, it is not possible to update the attribute value.
 - `upgrade_acknowledgements_for` (String) Indicates acknowledgement of agreements required to upgrade the cluster version between minor versions (e.g. a value of "4.12" indicates acknowledgement of any agreements required to upgrade to OpenShift 4.12.z from 4.11 or before).
 - `version` (String) Desired version of OpenShift for the cluster, for example '4.11.0'.
 If version is greater than the currently running version, an upgrade will be scheduled.
 - `wait_for_create_complete` (Boolean) Wait until the cluster is either in a ready state or in an error state.
-The waiter has a timeout of 60 minutes, with the default value set to false
+The waiter has a timeout of 20 minutes, with the default value set to false
 - `wait_for_std_compute_nodes_complete` (Boolean) Wait until the cluster standard compute pools are created.
 The waiter has a timeout of 60 minutes, with the default value set to false.
 This can only be provided when also waiting for create completion.

 ### Read-Only